 - It’s ok if you are still living at home after college.
 I just LOVE when people complain that millennials are still living at home with their parents implying that all millennials are lazy.
 And by love, I mean I have to make an effort not to let my blood boil when I hear this.
 Yes.
 Some of us have to live at home for a while because we want to be RESPONSIBLE.
 Some of us want to pay down our students loans or save a little before getting married or get a new house.
 Graduates, just because you cannot move out right away that does not mean you are a failure.
 Life can get pretty expensive!
 So be picky when you select your next job.
 Make sure that you not only find a job that compensates you well but also appreciates you as an asset-not just as a number.
 Also recognize that you are not alone.
 Many of us have to live at home before getting on our feet.
 It’s ok!
 Like I said before, everyone’s journey is different.

 - Celebrate all victories (big and small).
 We college graduates are far too hard on ourselves.
 We have accomplished so much to finally receive our diploma.
 And trust me, you will continue to break down barriers if you choose to do so.
 The journey is not over from here.
-Whether you get a promotion or surprise yourself when you manage to stay calm and collective in the face of a nasty customer, be kinder to yourself by celebrating all of your victories.
-Success is a long process and how one measure success depends on the person.
+Whether you get a promotion or surprise yourself when you manage to stay calm in the face of a nasty customer, be kinder to yourself by celebrating all of your victories.
+Success is a long process and how one measure success depends on the individual.
 For example, I do not view success by how much money I make.
 To be, success comes from doing work that is meaningful.
 Most importantly, success is having a job that does not feel like work at all.

 Love what you do and you will never work a day in your life – Confucius